The Body of Joy

 Here's something I'd like to share if you didn't already know: chimpanzees laugh.
 That may surprise you, but bear in mind that this is the species that has surprised humans over and over again for the last six decades.
 You're in good company, shoulder to shoulder with naturalist giants (grown-ups who never quit wanting to play outside), if you're in awe.

 So let me, if you're still with me, introduce you to Akim.
-She's seven years old, still probably at least a year from her first cycle.
-Had she been raised with her mother, she would have only completely ceased nursing about two years ago.
+She's seven-years-old, still probably at least a year from her first cycle.
+Had she been raised by her mother, she might have only completely ceased nursing as recently as two years ago.
 Like many chimpanzees who end up in captivity in central Africa, her mother was killed by a hunter who sold her corpse for meat.
 That is the likeliest scenario.

-(On a side note, I feel it's important to add that chimpanzee meat is no longer a sustenance food for people who have little wealth or material possessions; on the contrary, it's a delicacy that is reserved for the select elite.
+(On a side note, I feel it's important to add that chimpanzee meat is primarily no longer a sustenance food for people who have little wealth or material possessions; on the contrary, it's a delicacy that is reserved for the select elite.
 I make this point because often times in the conservation paradigm, the needs of impoverished people are pitted against environmental endeavors.
-This time, that's simply not the case.)
+This is not always the the case.)

 Presumably for the sake of convenience, Akim's owner kept her in a 3x3 foot box.
 For three years, she lived in this box while the man went on long hauls in his truck and came back every few days to feed her.
 I can only imagine that her moments were without end.
 For three years, she lived alone inside this box without knowing that she would one day be rescued, without knowing that caregivers awaited her with fruits and greens, that other chimps awaited her to play, that trees awaited her to be climbed.
 For three years, she could only reach out and touch the edges of her muted world, sit in the company of her own feces, underfed, without the knowledge that a light would one day come.
 For three years.